EricssonResearch/scream/README.md

 This project includes an implementation of SCReAM, a mobile optimised congestion control algorithm for realtime interactive media.

 ## News

+- 2024-04-17 :
+  - ScreamV2Tx :  openWindow option did not function properly, fixed.
+Reaction to sudden drop in throughput improved.
+  - RtpQueue :  code after return statement fixed.
 - 2024-04-03 :
-  - Multicam scream_sender.cpp, multiplicativeIncreaseFactor was erroneously set to 1.0, replaced with a much more correct value 0.05.
+  - Multicam scream_sender.cpp : multiplicativeIncreaseFactor was erroneously set to 1.0, replaced with a much more correct value 0.05.
-  - ScreamV2Tx.cpp, targetBitrate and RTP queue delay added to extra detailed log (-log option).
+  - ScreamV2Tx : targetBitrate and RTP queue delay added to extra detailed log (-log option).
 - 2024-03-27 :
   - Stability issue at very low RTTs fixed.
 - 2024-03-22 :